This recipe for cheesy keto garlic bread has been called "the Rolls Royce of Keto bread recipes!". Read why we all fall in love for mozzarella dough.

-The beauty is that it's only 1.5g net carbs per slice.
+The BEST cheesy keto garlic bread recipe … that’s only 1.5g net carbs per slice.

 If you have watched my viral video "Mozzarella Cheese Dough - 4 Ways" you will already be hooked on using mozzarella dough in a number of different recipes.